 Transforming Training in the

-Find out what Exelon, Framatome, EPRI, and the CNDC already know…
+Find out what Exelon, Framatome, EPRI, and the CNSC already know…

 “Exelon’s VR training environment allows the technicians to practice in a safe environment, increasing their proficiency so they may perform work effectively while also reducing exposure when repairs are needed”.